Wild Arctic: Ride

-Once guests were seated and secured seat belts, the doors closed, and Captain Emerson began departing White Thunder from the Franklin Exploration Center, and explained to guests that he expected a short, comfortable flight to Base Station "Wild Arctic".
-Soon, Emerson began flying the helicopter down to observe a polar bear family and then piloted White Thunder to switch to a water mode to dive into the Arctic waters to observe some narwhals.
-Soon after the helicopter was piloted above water again, where Emerson warned that the Arctic storm was picking up and he had a warning indicator on his computer.
-Emerson landed the helicopter on a glacier to check the problem, which soon began breaking apart due to the weight of the jet.
-Emerson struggled to get the engine to start, and the helicopter was soon caught in a rockslide before it began flying again.
-The computer then died out, and Emerson decided to use a shortcut to Base Station Wild Arctic to avoid the storm.
-Soon, White Thunder was caught in an avalanche and ice flow until Emerson narrowly escaped the storm by piloting through a narrow cavern, and to safety.
-The jet then arrived at Base Station Wild Arctic, and Emerson thanked guests and bids them farewell as they explored the research station.
-The doors then opened, and guests exited the ride into Base Station Wild Arctic.
+Once guests were seated and secured by seat belts, the helicopter's pilot, Captain Emerson, departed and explained that he expected a short, comfortable flight to Base Station: Wild Arctic.
+Emerson flew the helicopter down to observe a polar bear family, before switching the helicopter into "dive mode" to dive underwater and see narwhals.
+After being brought above the water again, Emerson was warned by his computer that the incoming storm was approaching.
+Emerson landed the helicopter on a glacier to check radars, but the glacier began to break apart due to the weight of the craft.
+Emerson could not start the engine, and the helicopter became caught in a rockslide before the engine was started and it narrowly evaded destruction.
+The computer systems failed, and Emerson decided to use a shortcut to Base Station: Wild Arctic to avoid the storm.
+This led to the helicopter becoming caught in an avalanche until Emerson piloted through a narrow cavern to escape.
+The jet then arrived at Base Station: Wild Arctic, and Emerson thanked guests and bid them farewell to explore the research station.
+Guests would then disembark the ride vehicles and enter the animal exhibits.